-The three Winter Break days for 2013 are a paid University break.
-They are not additional holidays, vacation, or personal days and as such are not subject to any type of additional pay.
+President Sullivan has announced that the University is granting an additional break day for 2013.
+In addition to the previously announced dates of December 26, 27 and 30, the University is recognizing Monday, December 23 as a Winter Break day.
+These four Winter Break days for 2013 are a paid University break.
+They are not additional holidays, vacation, or personal days and consequently are not subject to any type of additional pay.

-Non-represented staff who work these days will be paid at their normal rate of pay, with an opportunity to take the three special days at another time.
-For staff represented by bargaining units, eligibility for the three break days will be established in consultation with the appropriate union representatives.
+Non-represented staff who work these days will be paid at their normal rate of pay, with an opportunity to take the four special days at another time.
+For staff represented by bargaining units, eligibility for the four break days will be established in consultation with the appropriate union representatives.

 What are the Winter Break days for 2013?